A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Discussion

 \section{Discussion}

 Differential abundance analyses between multiple groups of study samples help identify novel therapeutic targets for disease treatment.
-However, very few existing methods for differential analysis perform consistently well for different datasets \cite{Weiss2017}.
-Motivated by the challenges of high dimensionality, sparsity, and compositionality inherent to microbiome data, we propose a unified methodology based on a two-component mixture model that adjusts to distinctive data characteristics.
-A key contributor to our strategy's success is a model-based censoring framework that relies on the stochastic relationship between latent sampling depths and the large number of zero counts to improve the accuracy of differential abundance analysis.
+However, few existing methods for differential analysis perform consistently well for different datasets \citep{Weiss2017}.
+Motivated by the challenges of high-dimensionality, sparsity, and compositionality typical of microbiome data with covariates, we propose a novel zero-inflated Bayesian nonparametric (ZIBNP) model that adjusts to the distinctive data characteristics.
+Key contributors to our strategy's success are (i) the ability to relate the sampling depths (i.e., total counts) to inferential precision while accommodating the inherent compositionality of the data, and (ii) a model-based censoring framework that learns the stochastic relationship between the sampling depths and pattern of zeros to effectively impute missing data and, thereby, improve the accuracy of differential analysis.

-Latent clusters for the taxa induced by the semiparametric Chinese restaurant process alleviate collinearity issues caused by the small $n$, large $p$ problem.
-The compositional aspects of microbiome data are modeled by a regression framework for the log-ratios of the dependent cluster-specific probabilities.
-The taxa differential statuses are immediately available from the group-cluster regression parameters, whose common multivariate prior has a finite number of atoms.
-Through simulation experiments and data analyses, we demonstrate the potential of the proposed ZIBNP method as a reliable technique for detecting differentially abundant taxa in a wide variety of microbiome datasets.
+Latent clusters induced by the nonparametric Chinese restaurant process alleviate collinearity issues due to the small $n$, large $p$ microbiome datasets.
+The compositional aspects are modeled by a regression framework for the log-ratios of cluster-specific group parameters.
+The taxa differential statuses are then evaluated as deterministic functions of multivariate group-cluster regression parameters.
+Through simulation experiments and data analyses, we demonstrate the potential of ZIBNP as a reliable tool of the standard toolbox of wide-ranging microbiome investigations.

-As suggested by several studies \cite{Sankaran2014,Xiao2017}, the accuracy of statistical methods for differential analysis can be further improved by incorporating phylogenetic distances between the taxa.
-Going forward, our research will focus on utilizing this potentially valuable information.
-We are also developing an R package for ZIBNP that will be made available on GitHub for differential analysis of multiple groups with covariates.
+As suggested by several studies \citep[e.g.,][]{Sankaran2014,Xiao2017}, the accuracy of statistical methods for differential analysis can be further improved by incorporating the phylogenetic distances between the taxa.
+Looking ahead, our research will focus on utilizing this valuable information.
+Commented R code implementing the ZIBNP approach is available on GitHub at https://github.com/archiesach/ZIBNP.
+We are developing a faster implementation using high-performance Rcpp subroutines that will also be publicly available on GitHub.